 The American Civil Liberties Union filed a civil rights lawsuit against the school district on behalf of Grimm, thrusting the formerly shy teen into the spotlight as the new face of trans activism.
 On Tuesday, the court affirmed the teen’s fight by denying the school board’s motion to dismiss the case.
 It also directed the parties to schedule a settlement conference within 30 days.

-U.S. District Judge Arenda Wright Allen of the Eastern District of Virginia wrote that the board’s policy fails to acknowledge there are individuals who possess both male and female characteristics.
+U.S. District Judge Arenda Wright Allen wrote that the board’s policy fails to acknowledge there are individuals who possess both male and female characteristics.
 “As Mr. Grimm contends, attempting to draw lines based on physiological and anatomical characteristics proves unmanageable: how would the Board’s policy apply to individuals who have had genital surgery, individuals whose genitals were injured in an accident, or those with intersex traits who have genital characteristics that are neither typically male nor female?”

-Wright Allen is a former prosecutor and federal public defender who previously overturned Virginia’s same-sex marriage ban and was appointed to the bench by former President Barack Obama.
+Wright Allen is a former prosecutor and federal public defender who previously overturned Virginia’s same-sex marriage ban and was nominated to the bench by former President Barack Obama.

 Wright Allen wrote that there was “no doubt” that transgender individuals had historically been subjected to discrimination, noting the high rates of violence and discrimination against members of the transgender community.
 She said that the board’s policy was a sex-based classification because it relied on sex-based stereotypes.
 “The Policy classified Mr. Grimm differently on the basis of his transgender status and, accordingly, subjected him to sex stereotyping.”